-And finally, my Portuguese food maps are complete and in the shop!
+And finally, my Food Maps of Portugal are now in the Legal Nomads shop!

 Hand-drawn map featuring all the delicious Portuguese foods you love, placed around the shape of the country itself.
-Check it out here!
-While a bit more complicated than my map for Vietnam, we did include the Azores and Madeira on the maps.
+Check it out here, including the Azores and Madeira on the maps.
 I am currently using the tote bag for my food shopping.